bavc/qctools/docs/playback_filters.md

 ## Bit Plane 10 slices {#bit-plane-10-slices}

 This filter is similar to **Bit Plane**, but it shows a section of each of the first 10 bit planes at once in the selected plane.
 The slices are presented in most-significant to least-significant order as left to right (or top to bottom if 'Rows' is selected).
 Each of the 10 bit planes is marked by a green border.
-This filter can be offset horizontally by a desired numbers of pixels using the "x offset" option.
-This will move the frame to the left, allowing different sections of the frame to be compared.
+If the **Slice** option is enabled, the video will be sliced into 10 parts with a different bit position (from 1 to 10) presented in each slice, if **slice** is unchecked then the video is repeated as a full frame ten times with a different bit position presented in each iteration.
+The **Show 2** will present each bit plane with the subsequent bit plane.

 ![Bit Plane 10 Slices](media/playbackfilter_bit_plane_10_slices.jpg)